CORAL: Contextual Response Retrievability Loss Function for Training Dialog Generation Models: Experimental Setup

-(1) Mirror~\citep{li2021improving}: Seq2Seq model that extends CVAE~\citep{shen2017conditional}, and is trained with a backward-reasoning loss function.
-It optimizes for generating both final and pre-final utterances in a bidirectional fashion.
-This is state-of-the-art loss function for training small-scale dialog generation models outperforming \citet{shen2017conditional,zhao2017learning,saleh2020hierarchical}.

-(2) AdaLabel~\cite{wang2021diversifying}: Uses an adaptive label smoothing to prevent the model from being overconfident over a single choice.
-It also uses a soft-target distribution depending on the context, instead of usual one-hot distribution.
+\textbf{Non-pretrained Baselines:} (1) \textbf{Mirror}~\citep{li2021improving}: Seq2Seq model that extends CVAE~\citep{shen2017conditional}, and is trained with a backward-reasoning loss function.
+It optimizes for generating final and pre-final utterances in a bidirectional fashion.
+This is state-of-the-art loss function for training small-scale dialog generation models outperforming \citep{shen2017conditional,zhao2017learning,saleh2020hierarchical}.
+(2) \textbf{AdaLabel}~\cite{wang2021diversifying}: Uses adaptive label smoothing and soft-target distribution to prevent the model from being overconfident over a single choice.
+(3) \textbf{ALDGen}~\cite{li2017adversarial}: Includes a discriminator to differentiate between human-generated and machine-generated dialogs, and a generator to optimize the score given by the discriminator, using RL.